jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

  * Worked on the SVM model write-up and Conclusion write-up.

  Jeff: SVM Team Member
- * Ordinal encoded catgeorical features
+ *
- * Applied various kernels for different SVM models
- * Worked on introduction and general write-up

  Donna: SVM Team Member
- *
+ * Worked on the SVM model and experimented with parameters
+ * Created graphs/visual for SVM model
+ * Worked on Results section of final write-up

 ## IX.
 Summary